cvat-ai/cvat/cvat/apps/documentation/user_guide.md

   - [MS COCO](http://cocodataset.org/#format-data)
   - [YOLO](https://pjreddie.com/darknet/yolo/)
 - ``Open the task`` — opens a page with details about the task.
-- ``Run ReID merge`` —  automatic merge of shapes or tracks.
-  It is used to combine individual objects - created by automatic annotation in a single track.
-  For more information click [here](cvat/apps/reid/README.md).

 #### Save Work
 Saves annotations for the current job.
 The button has an indication of the saving process.